epigone707/ValFriends/README.md

 expire - Force expire user's stats. alldelete - Delete all users from the user list of this server (admin only).
 ```
-You can aslo execute `help <command>` to view the details of the command parameters.
+You can also execute `help <command>` to view the details of the command parameters.

 ## API reference